paracrawl/opus-train/README.md

 # opus-train
 This is a set of scripts to ease automation of downloading and training NMT models.

+All the scripts are configured and tested for CSD3, to use it on Cirrus or elsewhere, please change the `#SBATCH` parameters at the beggining of the Slurm scripts or overwrite them with desired cli parameters.

 ## Installation
 ```bash
 module load python/3.7